sneakerhax/Tacticontainer/README.md

 # Tacticontainer

-A tool for running Offensive Security tools in containers
+An automation tool for running Offensive Security tools in containers

 Tacticontainer (a play off [Tacticooler](https://splatoon.fandom.com/wiki/Tacticooler), a sub-weapon in the video game Splatoon) uses the Docker SDK for Python to automate the running of Offensive Security tools in containers.
 The outputs are written to organized files.